 The grand Marshal, Col. E.T.
 Joyce, led the procession through Baltimore, which provided a huge appreciative audience for the annual parade.
 Four divisions of marchers followed these community leaders east on Baltimore Street, eventually passing St. Patrick’s Church and the Battle Monument, where appropriate celebrations were held by church and civic leaders.

-Each of the four divisions of marchers featured men from various Irish organizations, but none was larger than that of the parade’s Fourth Division.
-They were led by prominent pastors from the Catholic community, including Rev. Edward McColgan of West Baltimore’s St. Peter’s Church, Rev. Edmund Didier of St. Vincent de Paul and Father McManus of St. John’s.
+Each of the divisions of marchers featured men from various Irish organizations, but none was larger than that of the parade’s Fourth Division.
+They were led by prominent pastors from the Catholic community, including Rev. Edward McColgan of West Baltimore’s St. Peter the Apostle Church, Rev. Edmund Didier of St. Vincent de Paul and Father McManus of St. John the Evangelist.
 The division’s pastors rode in barouches drawn by four horses each.

 They were followed by 1,000 men devoted to temperance.
 First in line were the societies of St. Peter’s Church, led by a band.
 They were the largest temperance group among the cities’ parishes, with 150 marchers.